pengutronix/microcom/README.md

 sudo make install
 ```

-By default, minicom is installed into `/usr/local/bin/`.
+By default, microcom is installed into `/usr/local/bin/`.
 Use `./configure
 --prefix=YOURPATH` to change that, and see `./configure --help` for more
 options related to building and installation.